p5a0u9l/gps_db/README.md

 At the end of each day, the system is connected to a home network via a USB Wi-Fi adapter.
 A second, very simple `systemd` service is enabled, which listens for a network connection event.
 On connection, it synchronizes any on-board GPS logs with a remote server running on [AWS](https://aws.amazon.com/).

 ![sample trip](sample_trip.png)

+# Project Review

+This section contains a review of the homework assignment for UW EE590 - Advanced Embedded Systems - that initiated this project.

+## Client/Server Caveat

+### Problems

+1. The `node` API to `sqlite3` seems slower than I anticipated.
+It may be the implementation, although I tried a few different strategies.

+2. The asynchronous nature of `node` causes the server to respond before the disk write is complete.

+### Fixes

+1. After pushing the file under `sample_data` or files of similar size, give the server about 30 sec. to a minute to completely write the records to disk.

+2. For the second issue, issuing `fetch` a second time will flush the server responses and write the gps records to the file.

+## Extensions

+This project could be extended first by correctly handling events on the server side such that responses are delayed until are records are written to disk.

+Another extension would be developing the visualization of gps data.